VRLabs/Rigidbody-Launcher/README.md

 **"RigidbodyCannon.Control" parameter must be true for the system to fire, and false to reset.**

-You can edit the "Fire.anim" clip and change the "Target Velocity".
-With the configurable joint on the "Rigidbody Cannon/Kinematic Rigidbody/Collision" object, you can also change the "Maximum Force" property under the "X/Y/Z Drive" sections.
+To change speed, you can edit the "Fire.anim" clip and change the "Target Velocity".
+You can also change the "Maximum Force" property under the "X/Y/Z Drive" sections of the "Rigidbody Cannon/Kinematic Rigidbody/Collision" configurable joint.
+Other properties of the Collision joint are editable depending on the rigidbody motion you want to achieve.

 ## Downloads